famanalytics0/MultiModalGraphics/MANUAL.md

    * *Symptom*:

      ```
-     Error in InformativeHeatmap(data = df, …): Data must be a matrix.
+     Error in AnnotatedHeatmap(data = df, …): Data must be a matrix.
      ```
-   * *Fix*: If you intended to run the “table-only” or “precomputed” workflow, use `InformativeHeatmapFromMAT`.
-To use `InformativeHeatmap` with a data.frame, first convert to matrix.
+   * *Fix*: If you intended to run the “table-only” or “precomputed” workflow, use `AnnotatedHeatmapFromMAT`.
+To use `AnnotatedHeatmap` with a data.frame, first convert to matrix.

 2. **“Missing pvalues”**